APPRAISAL

 EVALUATION

-The value estimate of the real estate and other physical assets of the property Under Current Operations is limited in its applicability and should not be assumed to reflect transferable market value.
-In the event of foreclosure, the value Under Current Operations will likely not be realized by the mortgagee, or Deed of Trust beneficiary.
+is limited in its applicability and should not be assumed to reflect transferable market value.
+In the event of

 EVALUATION

-Approaches used in Part 2 of our appraisals:
+in Part 2 of our appraisals:

 APPRAISAL